 The greatest irony is that over 70% of Americans are considered overweight today.
 Meanwhile, ~40% of Americans are considered obese.
 Yet today, 82 percent of the meals Americans eat are prepared at home, according to research from NPD Group Inc.

-Like yo, if 70%+ of Americans are overweight and will likely die earlier than they should as a result, perhaps these food budget complaints have no merit.
+Like hello, if 70%+ of Americans are overweight and will likely die earlier than they should as a result, perhaps these food budget complaints have no merit.
 Perhaps cooking your own food is not only a suboptimal use of time, it is also unhealthy!

 Add on the fact that the typical American has less than $100,000 saved for retirement, and maybe we definitely shouldn't care what other people think when it comes to how much we spend on food.